Earlhamites in pursuit of $1M Hult Prize to solve Clinton's crowded urban spaces challenge

 Following the regional finals, one winning team from each host city will move into the Hult Prize Accelerator, where participants will receive mentorship, advisory and strategic planning as they create prototypes and set-up to launch their new social business.

-A final round of competition will be hosted by the Clinton Global Initiative at its annual meeting in September, where CGI delegates will select a winning team, which will be awarded the US$ 1,000,000 Prize by President Bill Clinton himself.
+A final round of competition will be hosted by the Clinton Global Initiative at its annual meeting in September, where CGI delegates will select a winning team and President Bill Clinton will award the $1 million prize himself.
 The President has said, “The Hult Prize is a wonderful example of the creative cooperation needed to build a world with shared opportunity, shared responsibility, and shared prosperity, and each year I look forward to seeing the many outstanding ideas the competition produces.”

 Social entrepreneurship is thriving at Earlham through the Integrated Program in Business and Entrepreneurship.
 In addition to the Hult Prize, Earlhamites are receiving support to attend the Clinton Global Initiative University and Harvard African Business conferences.